-The Company is a precious metals producer with two operations in the world's leading silver mining regions: the Galena Complex in Idaho, U.S.A. and the Cosalá Operations in Sinaloa, Mexico.
-The Company owns the Relief Canyon mine ("Relief Canyon") in Nevada, U.S.A. following a suspension of mining activities in August 2021.
+The Company is a silver-focused producer with two operations in the world's leading silver mining regions: the Galena Complex in Idaho, USA and the Cosalá Operations in Sinaloa, Mexico, and the Company also owns Relief Canyon mine ("Relief Canyon") which is currently on care and maintenance in Nevada, USA.

-In Idaho, U.S.A., the Company operates the 60%-owned producing Galena Complex (40% owned by Mr. Eric Sprott ("Sprott")) whose primary assets are the operating Galena mine, the Coeur mine, and the contiguous Caladay development project in the Coeur d'Alene Mining District of the northern Idaho Silver Valley.
+In Idaho, USA, the Company operates the 100%-owned producing Galena Complex whose primary assets are the operating Galena mine, the Coeur mine, and the contiguous Caladay development project in the Coeur d'Alene Mining District of the northern Idaho Silver Valley.
 The Galena Complex has recorded production of over 230 million ounces of silver along with associated by-product metals of copper and lead over a production history of more than sixty years.
-The Company entered into a joint venture agreement with Sprott effective October 1, 2019 for a 40% non-controlling interest of the Galena Complex.
-The continuing goal of the joint venture agreement is to position the Galena Complex to significantly grow resources, increase production, and reduce operating costs at the mine (the "Recapitalization Plan").
+The Company is currently underway with a new strategy at Galena aimed at increasing production and lowering operating costs following the Consolidation Transaction (as defined below) and concurrent C\$50 million financing which closed in December 2024.

 In Sinaloa, Mexico, the Company operates the 100%-owned Cosalá Operations, which includes the San Rafael silver-zinc-lead mine ("San Rafael"), after declaring commercial production in December 2017.
 Prior to that time, it operated the Nuestra Señora silver-zinc-copper-lead mine after commissioning the Los Braceros processing facility and declaring commercial production in January 2009.
-The Cosalá area land holdings also host several other known precious metals and polymetallic deposits, past-producing mines, and development projects including the Zone 120 silver-copper deposit and the El Cajón silver-copper deposit.
+The Cosalá area land holdings also host several other known precious metals and polymetallic deposits, past-producing mines, and development projects, including the 100%-owned Zone 120 silver-copper deposit and the El Cajón silver-copper deposit ("EC120 Project").
+The Company is currently in the process of developing the EC120 Project which is expected to reach full production by year end 2025.
 These properties are located in close proximity to the Los Braceros processing plant.
 The Company also owns a 100% interest in the San Felipe development project in Sonora, Mexico, which it acquired on October 8, 2020.

-In Nevada, U.S.A., the Company has put the 100%-owned, Relief Canyon mine located in Pershing County into care and maintenance.
+In Nevada, USA, the Company currently has the 100%-owned Relief Canyon, located in Pershing County, on care and maintenance.
 The mine poured its first gold in February 2020 and declared commercial production in January 2021.
-Operations were suspended in August 2021 in order to resolve technical challenges related to the metallurgical characteristics of the deposit.
-The past-producing mine includes three historic open-pit mines, a crusher, ore conveying system, leach pads, and a refurbished heap-leach processing facility.
+Operations were suspended in August 2021 in order to resolve technical challenges related to the metallurgical characteristics of the deposit and leaching and heap rinsing operations were discontinued in Q4-2023.
+The past-producing permitted mine includes three historic openpit mines, a crusher, an ore conveying system, leach pads, and a refurbished heap-leach processing facility.
 The landholdings at Relief Canyon and the surrounding area cover over 11,700 hectares, providing the Company the potential to expand the Relief Canyon deposit and to explore for new discoveries close to existing processing infrastructure.